yunuskorkmaz/docs.tr-tr/docs/fsharp/language-reference/byrefs.md

 New sequence:      1 3 7 30 31 63 127 255 511 1023
 ```

-## <a name="scoping-for-byrefs"></a>ByRef 'ler için kapsam
+## <a name="scoping-for-byrefs"></a>Byrefs için kapsam

-`let`ilişkili bir değerin başvurusu tanımlandığı kapsamı aşamaz. Örneğin, aşağıdakilere izin verilmez:
+Bağlı `let`bir değer, referansını tanımlandığı kapsamı aşamaz. Örneğin, aşağıdakiler izin verilmez:

 ```fsharp
 let test2 () =